gyroneuron/CalcPro/README.md

 2. Git for source control.
 3. Watchman (for Linux or macOS users).

-V: run the following command: 'npx expo start'
+5. run the following command: 'npx expo start'
-VI: Scan the QR code with Expo Go (Android) or the Camera app (iOS)
+6. Scan the QR code with Expo Go (Android) or the Camera app (iOS)

 **The Project will open with the following UI:**